-meangreenmuffinmachine asked: Mr. Gaiman, how important do you feel the study of the more technical side of writing is?
+meangreenmuffinmachine said: Mr. Gaiman, how important do you feel the study of the more technical side of writing is?
 (Like formulaic sentence structure and learning what things like predicates and articles and prepositions are.)
 Is it essential to being a good writer?
 Respectfully yours, idontknowifishouldmajorincreativewritinghelp

 I think it’s a hundred times more important to know what something is than to know what the technical name for it is.
 (I can never be sure that I remember what litotes is.
 I think it’s using a double negative for purposes of dramatic understatement, eg “He was not unattractive.”
 Or zeugma, which I hope is making a verb do two or three things at once — as in “She drove away in a heartbroken condition and an elderly Ford truck.”
 “He lifted his spirits, his hat and her hopes.”
 I’m not even sure that I’ve spelled them right.
 And I’m not checking, because the point isn’t whether or not I’ve spelled them right, the point, if there is one, is that I know what the things being described are, and how to use them.)